Larsende/Agility2020-AS3/class1/module1/module02.rst

 **Exercise 3 - Send AS3 declaration**

 #.
-Navigate back to Postman and find the 'HTTP Application' JSON file.
+Navigate back to Postman and find the ``HTTP Application`` JSON file.
 Note the only difference between this and the one we used to validate is the first line with the key/value of 'schema' and the schema format URL.
 #.
-Send the AS3 declaration by clicking the blue 'SEND' button.
+Send the AS3 declaration by clicking the blue ``Send`` button.
 Ensure once it is done processing that you receive a 200 OK response.

     .. image:: /_static/200.jpg

 **Exercise 4 - Confirm changes on BIG-IP**

 #.
 Login to the BIG-IP to confirm our changes.
-Open up the web browser (Chrome) and navigate to 'https://10.1.1.5".
+Open Chrome and navigate to ``https://10.1.1.4`` (or you can click on the bookmark in Chrome).

 #.
 Login with the following credentials: username = admin , password = admin.

 #.
 Once you are logged in, expand the Local Traffic tab by clicking on it on the left and click Virtual Servers.

 #.
-Change your partition by choosing the tenant we created, 'http_tenant' on the top right of your BIG-IP GUI.
+Change your partition by choosing the tenant we created, ``http_tenant`` on the top right of your BIG-IP GUI.

     .. image:: /_static/change_tenant.jpg

 #.
-You should now see your virtual server created.
+You should now see the virtual server that was just created.

     .. image:: /_static/virtual_server.jpg

 #.
-Navigate to 'Pools' and examine your pool that was created.
+Navigate to ``Pools`` and examine the pool that was created.

     .. image:: /_static/pool.jpg

 #.
-Click on the 'http_pool' and click on the 'members' tab to view the pool members.
+Click on the ``http_pool`` and click on the ``Members`` tab to view the pool members.

     .. image:: /_static/pool_members.jpg